 Start by defining your central business objectives.

-You may want to simply deliver quality product information or improve internal team coordination.
-Maybe you want to expand across channels, reduce time to market (TTM), or improve your entire customer experience.
+You can deliver quality product information or improve internal team coordination.
+You may also want to expand across channels, reduce time to market (TTM), or improve your customer experience.

 Determine Your Implementation Parameters